pydantic/pydantic-settings/docs/index.md

----
-description: Support for loading a settings or config class from environment variables or secrets files.
----

 If you create a model that inherits from `BaseSettings`, the model initialiser will attempt to determine the values of any fields not passed as keyword arguments by reading from the environment.
 (Default values